-2. Professional Development Plan (PDP)
+2. Professional Development Plan (PDP) 30% of Grade

 Every term, students will develop a Professional Development Plan which outlines a goal that addresses one of the learning objectives identified at the student's current program level (Level 1, Level 2, or Level 3).
-The plan should include specific outcome measures that indicate how and when the student will achieve the goal.
-The Professional Development Plan will be submitted through Live Text.
+The plan will use a SMART-goal format, so it will include specific, measurable outcomes that indicate how and when the student will achieve the goal.
+The Professional Development Plan will be submitted and evaluated through Live Text.

-3. PDP - Reflection
+3. PDP - Goal Reflection 40% of Grade